McNairn History, Family Crest & Coats of Arms

 McNairn Spelling Variations

-spelling variations.
+Scribes in the Middle Ages did not have access to a set of spelling rules.
+They spelled according to sound, the result was a great number of spelling variations.
 In various documents, McNairn has been spelled MacNair, MacNaire, MacNayer, MacNeir, MacNuir, Menair and many more.

 Early Notables of the McNairn family (pre 1700)